clipable/clipable/README.md

 <h2><img height="20" src="./.assets/icon.png">&nbsp;&nbsp;Run using Docker</h2>

 Getting started is easy with Docker!
+We have a fully configured [docker-compose.yml](https://github.com/clipable/clipable/blob/master/docker-compose.yml)
- You can start by copying our [docker-compose.yml](https://github.com/clipable/clipable/blob/master/docker-compose.yml) and simply run `docker compose up -d`.
-The site will then be accessible at http://localhost/.
-If you plan on accessing it from a seperate URL, it's important to set the `COOKIE_DOMAIN` to that domain.
-You can view documentation about all of our environment variables [here.](https://github.com/clipable/clipable/wiki/Environment-Variables)
+ - Simply copy it and run `docker compose up -d`.
+ - The site will then be accessible at http://localhost/.
+ - If you plan on accessing it from a seperate URL, it's important to set the `COOKIE_DOMAIN` to that domain.
+ - You can also view documentation about all of our environment variables [here.](https://github.com/clipable/clipable/wiki/Environment-Variables)
 <h2><img height="20" src="./.assets/icon.png">&nbsp;&nbsp;Contributing</h2>
  TODO